Former Pakistan umpire Asad Rauf dies of cardiac arrest | Sports-Games

 - India

-Former Pakistan umpire Asad Rauf has died aged 66 after suffering a cardiac arrest in Lahore.
+Former Pakistan umpire Asad Rauf has died after suffering a cardiac arrest in Lahore.

 Rauf, who had played 71 first-class matches for National Bank and Railways before taking up umpiring, was appointed in the ICC elite panel in April 2006.
-Alongside compatriot Aleem Dar, he became one of Pakistan's most prominent umpires.
+Once considered a top umpire alongside compatriot Aleem Dar, Rauf fell from grace when the Board of Control for Cricket in India (BCCI) banned him in early 2016 for involvement in corruption and misconduct during the Indian Premier League.

-However in 2013, his career came to an abrupt end when he was named as one of the accused by the Mumbai Police in IPL spot-fixing scandal, where he had been umpiring.
+Although the BCCI banned him in 2016, Rauf had come under suspicion after being named as one of the accused by the Mumbai Police in IPL spot-fixing scandal in 2013.
+He was accused of taking gifts and bribes to fix matches.

-He left India midway through that IPL season and was also withdrawn from the Champions Trophy and dropped from the ICC elite panel.
+Soon after, reports emerged of Rauf's involvement in breaching the International Cricket Council (ICC)'s Anti-Corruption Code.
+He was also withdrawn from the Champions Trophy and dropped from the ICC elite panel.

-In 2016, he was handed a five-year ban by the BCCI on four charges of corruption and misconduct.
+While banning him for five years, the BCCI had said that he was involved in breaching the ICC anti-corruption code several times during the league while officiating as umpire.

+After the BCCI ban, Rauf's umpiring career came to an end as the Pakistan Cricket Board (PCB) also implemented a ban even for domestic matches and from being involved in any cricket related activities in Pakistan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)